Preoperative care: Risks

+Clearance

+Surgical clearance, or preoperative medical clearance, is an evaluation to determine if a patient is healthy enough to undergo a planned surgery.
+The primary objective of this evaluation is to identify any existing medical conditions or risk factors that may lead to complications during or after the surgery.
+This allows healthcare providers to take necessary precautions and optimize the patient's health before the operation.
+The purpose is to lower modifiable risk during and after the surgery along with estimating total risk of undertaking the procedure.

 Special populations

 Children

 Among children who are at normal risk of pulmonary aspiration or vomiting during anaesthesia, there is no evidence showing that denying them oral liquids before surgery improves outcomes but there is evidence showing that giving liquids prevents anxiety.

 Recreational substance users

 Sometimes before a surgery a health care provider will recommend some health intervention to modify some risky behavior which is associated with complications from surgery.

 Smoking cessation before surgery is likely to reduce the risk of complications from surgery.

 In circumstances in which a person's doctor advises them to avoid drinking alcohol before and after the surgery, but in which the person seems likely to drink anyway, intense interventions which direct a person to quit using alcohol have been proven to be helpful in reducing complications from surgery.